 Carbon Sequestration

 Carbon sequestration is the process of converting atmospheric carbon into stored carbon.
-Carbon can be stored in carbon pools in soil or in the ocean.
+Carbon can be stored in carbon sinks in soil or in the ocean.
 One of the most basic forms of carbon sequestration is the planting of trees and other plants that store atmospheric carbon in their cells.
 Other forms of carbon sequestration that can reduce atmospheric carbon levels include sequestration in soil or algal carbon capture.

 Circular Economy